-REMOVAL OF DRAWERS AND DRAWER ADJUSTMENTS
+REMOVAL AND ADJUSTMENT OF DRAWERS

 To remove the drawers from the cabinet, slide each drawer out until it stops.
-Unhook the stop clip at the front of the left and right-hand drawer slide (see Figure 5) by pushing the clip forward and pressing down on the top back edge as shown.
+Unhook the stop clip at the front of the left and right-hand drawer slide (see Figure 9) by pushing the clip forward and pressing down on the top back edge as shown.
 Lift the drawer slightly as you pull it the rest of the way out.
-Larger drawers may require two people.
 The center member, with the wheels attached, will remain in the cabinet.
 To remove a drawer center member for cleaning or maintenance, pull it out and push up on the release lever at the back, as shown.